blinkmobile/server-cli/docs/local-development.md

 ### BYO AWS Credentials

 When running Server CLI `serve` command, AWS Credentials are retrieved and used to allow you to communicate with AWS with limited restrictions.
-If you require access to more AWS services than the defaults, you are able to us your own AWS credentials during local development to mirror your deployed AWS privileges.
+If you require access to more AWS services than the defaults, OneBlink are able to provide you with AWS credentials that you can use during local development to mirror your deployed AWS privileges.

 #### Configuration